-Should you experience a loss, follow the File a Claim information to the right.
+Should you experience a loss, follow the File a Claim information on this page.
 Have your insurance policy information, particularly your policy number, handy before you call.

 How to Contact Sentinel